Élisabeth Françoise Armide de Rochechouart

 Élisabeth François Armide Durey de Morsan, countess of Rochechouart (1757–1805), daughter of a notable writer, was a French noblewoman involved in continued underground counter-revolutionary resistance to the French Revolution.
-These included an attempt to arrange the escape of her friend Marie-Antoinette.
+These included an attempt to arrange the escape of Marie-Antoinette.

 In 1775 she married count Jules de Rochechouart and they had two sons (Louis and Louis-Victor-Léon) and a daughter.
+She died in 1805, in exile.